 Target Total Direct Compensation.
 As described previously, when analyzing compensation, we look at base salary, target total cash compensation and target total direct compensation in comparison to the market 50th percentile when establishing new base salary levels, target annual cash incentive awards and long-term incentive awards.
-However, such compensation decisions for Mr. Hoffman were based on the process described in "Fiscal 2017 CEO Transition" on page 35.
 Actual value realized from long-term incentives is dependent on the stock price at the time of exercise for stock option grants and actual payout of performance share awards at the end of the three-year term, which is dependent on actual cumulative performance against established performance goals.
 Therefore, it is difficult to assess actual total direct compensation on an annual basis in comparison to the market since the market data may have changed significantly when actual long-term incentive results are fully realized.
 We believe it is important to continue to review target total direct compensation when establishing long-term incentive grants.
-The fiscal 2017 target total direct compensation (sum of actual base salary, target annual cash incentive and target value of equity awards), for each named executive officer is compared to the market 50th percentile in the table below.
+The fiscal 2018 target total direct compensation (sum of actual base salary, target annual cash incentive and target value of equity awards), for each named executive officer is compared to the market 50th percentile in the table below.

-Name Fiscal 2017 Target Total Direct Compensation Comparison to Market 50 th Percentile
+Name al 2018 Target Total ect Compensation Comparison to Market 50 th Percentile

-Mr. Olson \$4,250,000 15% below
+Mr. Olson \$ 4,937,500 9% below

-Ms. Peterson \$1,703,750 At market
+Ms. Peterson \$ 1,770,000 2% below

-Mr. Hoffman \$2,210,000 NA
+Mr. Brown \$ 1,334,250 11% below

-Mr. Brown \$1,287,800 11% below
+Mr. Dordell \$ 1,275,800 3% below

-Mr. Dordell \$1,230,000 At market
+Mr. Hamilton \$ 972,500 25% below